OctoPrint/OctoPrint-FirmwareCheck/README.md

 ### Unsafe firmware

-Please refer to the [entry on the "unsafe firmware" warning in OctoPrint's FAQ](https://faq.octoprint.org/warning-firmware-unsafe) for a list of currently identified printers.
+Please refer to the [entry on the "unsafe firmware" warning in OctoPrint's FAQ](https://faq.octoprint.org/warning-firmware-unsafe) for a list of currently known to be affected printers.

 ### Broken firmware

 #### "CBD" firmware

-Please refer to the [entry on the "broken CBD firmware" warning in OctoPrint's FAQ](https://faq.octoprint.org/warning-firmware-broken-cbd) for a list of currently identified printers.
+Please refer to the [entry on the "broken CBD firmware" warning in OctoPrint's FAQ](https://faq.octoprint.org/warning-firmware-broken-cbd) for a list of currently known to be affected printers.

+#### Creality firmware with broken temperature reporting

+Please refer to the [entry on the this warning in OctoPrint's FAQ](https://faq.octoprint.org/warning-firmware-broken-creality-temp) for variants of this and a list of currently known to be affected printers.